What is a facelift?

 Other procedures that might be performed in conjunction with a facelift are brow lift and eyelid surgery to rejuvenate aging eyes.
 Fat transfer or fillers may be suggested to replace the lost fatty volume.
 Skin treatments such as IPL, dermabrasion, peels or laser may be offered to improve the quality and texture of the skin.

 What facelift surgery can't do

 As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.

-Some non-surgical treatments, such as stem cell facelifts, are of unproven benefit.
+Some minimally invasive treatments, such as stem cell facelifts, are of unproven benefit.